"Medscape Medical News

-In 718 patients treated for shorter periods, i.e., 2 weeks or less, with Cataflam® (diclofenac potassium immediate-release tablets), adverse reactions were reported one-half to one-tenth as frequently as by patients treated for longer periods.
-In a 6-month, double-blind trial comparing Cataflam (diclofenac potassium immediate-release tablets) (N=196) versus Voltaren® (diclofenac sodium delayed-release tablets) (N=197) versus ibuprofen (N=197), adverse reactions were similar in nature and frequency.
+In 718 patients treated for shorter periods, i.e., 2 weeks or less, with CATAFLAM® (diclofenac potassium immediate-release tablets), adverse reactions were reported one-half to one-tenth as frequently as by patients treated for longer periods.
+In a 6-month, double-blind trial comparing CATAFLAM (N=196) versus Voltaren® (diclofenac sodium delayed-release tablets) (N=197) versus ibuprofen (N=197), adverse reactions were similar in nature and frequency.

 Additional adverse experiences reported occasionally include: